alfallouji/ALFAL-AWSBOOTCAMP-DATAGEN/README.md

-## Kinesis Data Generator
+## Data Generator

-This provides an easy way to generate data sample and push them to an AWS Kinesis Stream.
+This provides an easy way to generate data sample and push them to something like a AWS Kinesis stream.

 The structure of the generated data can be defined within a configuration file.